allanhortle/jstl-is-cool/index.md

 title: "Templates for Cool People"
 ---

-#Templates for Cool People"
+#Templates for Cool People

-JSTL is not complicated, it's documentation is.
+JSTL is not complicated; it's documentation is.
 A quick Google search will give plenty of sites explaining the ins and outs of the language.
 But they all look like they were made pre 2001.
 JSTL is a useful and versatile templating language and it deserves some good looking documentation.

 ## Contributing